List of Patlabor characters: Section 2 Division 2

-Section 2 Division 2 Team 2: The lone married man of SV.2.
-Shinshi comes across as a meek man who can be easily pushed around.
-He is very devoted to his wife, and tends to snap and go off like a stick of dynamite when people make fun of him or his wife.
-He even scares Ohta when this occurs.
-He has quite a bit of programming and computer talent but is rarely seen because of his position as the carrier driver for Unit 2.
+Section 2 Division 2 Team 2: The lone married man of SV2.
+Shinshi comes across as a meek man who can be easily pushed around, but becomes frighteningly angry when people make fun of his relationship or his wife.
+He is also the best programmer and computer expert in SV2, and helps the engineers learn to use their new technology.
+Acts as the carrier driver for Unit 2.